Illustration Credit: Nisa Notta

 Why St. Mike’s and the University of Toronto are forever linked to fall

-By Sara Moretto, Contributor
+By Sara Moretto, Copy Editor

 I’ve asked a few brave St. Mike’s students to share some of their cherished campus autumnal memories in hopes of uncovering this hidden truth.